jyotiskaborah/alien_invasion/README.md

-This is a Learning project from the book "Python Crsh Course"
+This is a Learning project from the book "Python Crash Course"